I gave myself 3 liters of fluids yesterday up until about 3/4am.

 I feel very, very lucky that Megan understands me so well and knew that a paint job was literally the best gift ever.
 To give me space where I can CREATE and do BUSINESS is to give me LIFE and SOUND MENTAL HEALTH.

 I can’t believe it happened so fast!
 We talked about it last week and they are finishing up now.
 I didn’t realize we’d end up painting the second room, so I’m thinking about doing filming in there.
 A studio!
-This house is where my three siblings and I grew up (partly, my brother and I were nearly out of the house when we moved here) because my dad stubbornly refused to move all these years.
+This house is where my three siblings and I grew up (partly, my older brother and I were nearly out of the house when we moved here, the old Redmond house feels like my childhood home) because my dad stubbornly refused to move all these years.
 Might as well do something with it.

 The treadmill room can now be a meeting place.
 I know I’m SO so lucky to have any home, let alone a lovely place in this beautiful area.
 I just…miss having my own place.
 And I haven’t felt comfortable inviting people over with this space the way it is.
 Plus, there is an opportunity here with Seattle rents skyrocketing.
 So, I feel lucky to have square footage to work with.